itristenx/nova-universe/README.md

 - System configuration management for ticket categories
 - Server management and restart capabilities
 - User management with role-based access control
+- Integrated security features with rate limiting and input validation

 The backend stores ticket logs in a local SQLite database (`cueit-api/log.sqlite`).
 Configuration values are stored in the same database and can be edited from the admin UI.